gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 (s/def ::color #{"Red" "Blue" "Dun"})
 ```

-You may be asking yourself, "Is dun really a color?".
+_You may be asking yourself, "Is dun really a color?".
 The author can assure you that it is in fact a real color, like a [dun colored horse](http://www.dictionary.com/browse/dun).
-Furthermore, it has the very important characteristic of rhyming with number one, which the author spent way too much time trying to think of.
+Furthermore, it has the very important characteristic of rhyming with number one, which the author spent way too much time trying to think of._

 ### Specifying the sequences of the values

 We are at the point where we can start specifying things about the sequence of values in the parameter vector.
-We will have 2 numbers followed by two colors.
+We will have two numbers followed by two colors.
 Using the `s/cat`, which is a concatentation of predicates/patterns, we can specify it as the `::first-line`

 ```clojure
 (s/def ::first-line (s/cat :n1 ::number :n2 ::number :c1 ::color :c2 ::color))